snavc270/code2_spr2019/WEEK1/README.md

 #### What is git?
 Put simply, a distributed version control system.
 Allowing you to save and keep track of versions of your code, revert to a previous version, and recover changes.

-Working directory = your folder on your computer Staging area = prepping files to be added
+Working directory = your folder on your computer.
+Staging area = prepping files to be added.
 Local repository = your git file that will be pushed to...

 Remote repository = the repository you set up on a server (we use github put there are other platforms that you can use like sourcetree or bitbucket)

-Remote
 ![](https://rachelcarmena.github.io/img/cards/posts/how-to-teach-Git/general-drawing.png "")

 #### When we update our remote repository
 ![](https://raw.githubusercontent.com/rachelcarmena/how-to-teach/master/git/add-commit-push.png "")